Home » Course » Main Course

 There are many ways to achieve that.
 Good sauce is like good gravy or good soups…use a good stock and chances are you will be able to get good quality sauces.

 The complicated way to do this is to boil a bone-in chicken and cook it down until we get flavorful stock.
-Or roast a chicken and get the juices and incorporate it into the sauce.
+Or roast a chicken and get the juices and incorporate them into the sauce.

 Spoon digging into Puff Pastry Chicken Pot Pie

 The short-cut way, however, is what we are doing today.
-For our Chicken Pot Pie filling, we are using ground sausage, getting some flavor from there, and using a good quality store bought gravy along with good chicken broth to make our Puff Pastry Chicken Pot Pie.
+For our Chicken Pot Pie filling, we are using ground sausage, getting some flavor from there, and using a good quality store-bought gravy along with good chicken broth to make our Puff Pastry Chicken Pot Pie.
 This will make the filling super flavorful and delicious.

 I find that using store-bought stock alone, which a lot of chicken pot pie recipes call for, will not yield as flavorful of a sauce for your pot pie.